Al Waxman

 Albert Samuel Waxman, CM OOnt (March 2, 1935 – January 18, 2001) was a Canadian actor and director of over 1,000 productions on radio, television, film, and stage.
-He is best known for his starring roles in the television series King of Kensington (CBC) and Cagney & Lacey (CBS) and Twice in a Lifetime (CTV).
+He is best known for his starring roles in the television series King of Kensington (CBC), Cagney & Lacey (CBS) and Twice in a Lifetime (CTV).

 Early life

 Waxman was born in Toronto, Ontario to Jewish immigrants from Poland.
 His parents operated and owned Melinda Lunch, a small restaurant.
 His father, Aaron Waxman, died when Al was nine.
+Waxman attended Central Technical School in Toronto.

 Career

 Waxman's career began at the age of twelve on CBC Radio, but it was not until 1975, when he began playing the role of Larry King on CBC's King of Kensington, that he became a Canadian icon.

 In the 1980 award-winning film Atlantic City starring Burt Lancaster, Waxman appeared as a rich cocaine buyer with a seemingly endless amount of cash.

+Waxman, who attended Central Technical School in Toronto, returned to play Detective Stewiski in Class of 1984 (1982).

 During the 1980s, Waxman starred as the gruff but endearing Lt.
 Bert Samuels in the highly successful CBS television drama Cagney & Lacey.

 During the 1990s, Waxman appeared in a variety of films and television shows, but began spending more time acting and directing in the theatre.
-In 1991, Al hosted Missing Treasures, a TV show which profiled missing children in Canada.
+In 1991, Al hosted Missing Treasures: The Search for Our Lost Children, a TV show which profiled missing children in Canada.
 He was also a founding member of the Academy of Canadian Cinema & Television.

 In 1997, he was awarded the best actor Gemini Award for his performance in the television film Net Worth.

 Waxman also appeared at the Stratford Festival, beginning with his critically acclaimed performance as Willy Loman in Death of a Salesman in 1997.
 He also directed The Diary of Anne Frank at the Stratford Festival in 2000.
 He was to return to Stratford for his highly anticipated portrayal of Shylock in The Merchant of Venice in 2001.
 In the wake of Waxman's death, one month before rehearsals were to begin, Paul Soles accepted the part of Shylock and the play was performed in honour of Waxman.

-His last television role was as celestial Judge Othneil in Twice in a Lifetime.
-The last episode, on which he worked until the afternoon before his elective heart bypass surgery, was about a man, popular in his community, who needed routine bypass surgery, but died during the operation.
-Although some sections of the episode were rewritten, at the end of this final episode, Waxman's character is asked rhetorically "why do the good die young" to which he has no answer.
-He's then told "you were quite a warrior".
-His response – not merely the end of the episode, but one of Waxman's last lines ever recorded, and spoken with a smile – was: "I had my day".

 In 1999, he published a memoir That's What I Am which received a Canadian Jewish Book Award.